Search by Keyword

-In a 2013 interview with Rolling Stone magazine, Paul elaborates on the writing of “Mr. Kite,” as well as sets the record straight.
-“I have great memories of writing it with John.
+In a 2013 interview with Rolling Stone magazine, Paul elaborated on the writing of “Mr. Kite,” as well as setting the record straight.
+"I have great memories of writing it with John.
 I read, occasionally, people say, ‘Oh, John wrote that one.’
 I say, ‘Wait a minute, what was that afternoon I spent with him, then, looking at this poster?’
 He happened to have a poster in his living room at home.
 I was out at his house, and we just got this idea, because the poster said ‘Being for the Benefit of Mr. Kite’ – and then we put in, you know, ‘there will be a show tonight,’ and then it was like, ‘of course,’ then it had ‘Henry the Horse dances the waltz.’
 You know, whatever.
 ‘The Hendersons, Pablo Fanques, somersets…’ We said, ‘What was 'somersets'?
 It must have been an old-fashioned way of saying somersaults.’
 The song just wrote itself.
-So, yeah, I was happy to kind of reclaim it as partially mine.”
+So, yeah, I was happy to kind of reclaim it as partially mine."

 Happily, though, John’s opinion of the song improved in time.
 “It’s so cosmically beautiful,” he told David Sheff in his Playboy interview in 1980.
 “The song is pure, like a painting, a pure watercolor.”